pharo-ide/ClassAnnotation/ClassAnnotation.package/ClassAnnotation.class/README.md

 	ClassAnnotation resetAll

-Or you can mark such methods with special pragma <classAnnotationDependency> and systen will track this methods for automatically.
+Or you can mark such methods with special pragma <classAnnotationDependency> and systen will track these methods for automatically.
 For example in Commander package there is CmdShortcutCommandActivation annotation.
 It provides reusable methods for rename and remove shorcuts: cmd+r and cmd+x.
 So you can annotate commands using:

 	MyRenameCommand class>>shortcutActivation